 Case 1: a Councilor (attorney by profession) is representing a client in legal action relating to a matter before the Council and, and as required by his/her professional code, must abstain and, furthermore, such abstention should not be counted as a negative vote.
-[Note: this type of situation requires the remedy specified in Paragraph 4.5.3 below].
+[Note: this type of situation requires one of the remedies specified in Paragraph 4.5.3].